 People will say things to you over the phone that they wouldn’t say to your face.
 Still, you have to maintain your professionalism, while trying to resolve their problem.

-If you enjoy helping people, despite their sometimes difficult behavior, you will do fine.
+If you enjoy helping people, despite their sometimes difficult behavior, the virtual customer service representative opportunity may be right for you.